-Strongly agree / Agree / Neither agree or disagree / Disagree / Strongly disagree
+Strongly agree / Agree / Neither agree or disagree / Disagree / Strongly disagree a) the encampment prevents people entitled to use the land from making use of it;

 Q4.
 To what extent do you agree or disagree that a criminal offence can only be committed when the following conditions have been met?